gocd/docs.go.cd/developer/writing_go_plugins/authentication/version_1_0/search_user.md

 ## Message: Authenticate User

 This message is sent by the server, when it wants plugin to search for users with given `search-term`.
-This message is sent to plugin *only* if plugin sets `supports-user-search` in plugin configuration to true.

 ### Request - From the server